Quited1/The-Uncursed_Reforge/README.md

 * Harassment or abuse of others
 * Distribution of viruses, malware, or harmful code
 * Unauthorized copying or redistribution of content
-* Any form of cheating or exploiting in mods or games related to The Cursed Faint
+* Any form of cheating or exploiting in mods or games related to The Uncursed

 ---